 A: Parents/Caregivers and children participate together.
 Participation is voluntary.
 ECFE is committed to accessibility for everyone, so fees are based on a sliding fee scale or are waived for families unable to pay (for those within the Moorhead school district).

 Q: How is ECFE associated with Head Start?

-A: Clay-Wilkin Head Start has classrooms in the Probstfield Early Learning Center.
+A: Clay-Wilkin Head Start has classrooms at the Family Service Center.
 Head Start is a state and federally funded program for families of 3 and 4 year olds that meet income eligibility or have special needs.